 Small businesses need to start publishing great online content in order to market themselves in 2013 and beyond.

-Content based marketing is already becoming the most important marketing tool for many businesses online.
+Content based marketing is already becoming the most important marketing tool for many online organizations.

 Social media has been the buzzword for a few years, but relatively poor returns (or poorly understood returns) have tarnished the social media shine.

 In fact, according to Freelancer, the world's largest online job marketplace, "Social media and Internet marketing jobs continue to fall out of favor in the wake of constant platform and search index changes".

 This article shows why content is important for business, how to make the best use of it, and how to avoid some common publishing pitfalls.

 I doubt there's a Webmaster alive who hasn't heard of Google's Panda & Penguin algorithms that laid waste to poor quality content farms and web-spammers.

 One of the consequences of Google's enhanced ability to find and return good content is that high quality information is now more valuable than ever.

 Whereas, in the past, black hat SEOs could fool Google into returning their results above other better quality pages, bloggers and SMEs with good info are now starting to see better returns.

 This means that the appetite for great content has increased.
 Not only that, but the volume of good material is increasing as more and more companies adopt SEO best practices.